christopheranderson/azure-functions-typescript-samples/readme.md

 1. [Simple](./samples/simple)

    Bare bones sample showing off using `scriptFile` to reference files in a different build directory

+   Also shows off how to use VS Code debugging with typscript + Azure Functions
 2. [SPA](./samples/spa)

    Simple example to show starting a SPA side by side with a Function App